DataDog/datadog-agent/docs/dev/checks/README.md

 `instances` and one optional, `init_config`.

-Note: If you want to run the custom check inside your development workspace (github.com/DataDog/datadog-agent), you need to put `MyCheck.yaml` and `MyCheck.py` inside `dev/dist` folder located at the root of the datadog-agent repository.
+Note: If you want to run the custom check inside your development workspace (github.com/DataDog/datadog-agent), you must put `MyCheck.yaml` and `MyCheck.py` inside `dev/dist` folder located at the root of the datadog-agent repository.
+These files are copied to the proper location (`bin/agent/dist/`) when `invoke agent.build` is executed.

 ### init_config